 Many people practice dancing here in front of a long row of mirrors. 許多人在這裏對著一長排的鏡子練舞。

-On a hot day, it’s a pleasure to eat a bowl of shaved snow on the way home.
+On a hot day, eating a bowl of shaved snow on the way home is a real treat.

 大熱天,在回家的路上吃一碗雪花冰,不亦樂乎。